jellyfishing2346/Love-Language-GPT/README.md

 🚀 Ready to launch?
 Dive into the code and let’s make love (apps) better!

-Made with ❤️ (and a little bit of bun run dev magic) by [Your Name / Team].
+Made with ❤️ (and a little bit of bun run dev magic) by [Faizan Khan + Wei Jian Zhen].